 • Comment on whether the category is useful for Primary Care; Research; Clinical;

-• Suggest definitions (with source for definition) for a disease or disorder and comment on already populated draft definitions;
+• Suggest definitions (with sources) for a disease or disorder and comment on already populated draft definitions;

-• Offer to participate in field trials (for professionals);
+• Offer to participate in field trials (for professionals only);

 • Offer to assist in translating ICD into other languages